 Box 1: Since NSCC reports qualified tuition and related expenses, this box is blank.

-Box 3: This box is only used if NSCC changed our reporting method for 2016.
+Box 3: This box is only used if NSCC changed our reporting method for 2017.
 We have not.
+(Note: NSCC will be changing the reporting method in early 2019 for the tax year 2018 1098-T form.
+Be sure to check your Pipeline email and Campus Announcement for the upcoming updates)

 Box 9 and 10: These boxes do not apply to NSCC or NSCC current/former students.